University of Sydney

 Architect (with additional study), environmentally sustainable designer, property and real estate agent, construction manager, project manager, sustainable design adviser/consultant, urban designer, urban planner.

 This course, followed by the Master of Architecture, is accredited for professional recognition by the NSW Architects Registration Board, the Australian Institute of Architects and the Commonwealth Association of Architects.
-Both degrees have international recognition.
+This degree has international recognition.
 If followed by Master of Urban and Regional Planning, it leads to professional registration with the Planning Institute of Australia.
-If followed by Master of Architectural Science (Illumination Design) it leads to accreditation by the Illuminating Engineering Society of Australia and New Zealand.

 Dedicated studios and computer laboratories with 24-hour access and analogue and digital fabrication equipment in the design modelling and fabrication labs.